 1. Gran Aventura

-See description of Iguazu Falls Boat Ride above.
+See the description of the Iguazu Falls Boat Ride above.
 Alternatively, if you decide not to do the Gran Aventura, then consider doing the Sendero Macuco instead, which is 3.5km each way (7km return) through the forest and leads to a waterfall that you can swim in.

 2. Circuito Superior

-After the boat ride, the jeep will drop in the center of the park, near the Old Hotel Cataratas.
+After the boat ride, the jeep will drop you off in the center of the park, near the Old Hotel Cataratas.
 From here, take the Circuito Superior trail (1.75 km), which will lead you across the tops of several waterfalls, including the Dos Hermanos, Bossetti, Chico, and Ramirez falls.

-Instead of eating at the food court area, take a picnic lunch and eat on one of the benches along the path of here.
+Instead of eating at the food court area, take a picnic lunch and eat on one of the benches along the path here.
 You will avoid the coatis this way.
 We brought hummus, vegan cashew cheese, a tomato tofu spread, tomatoes, pita bread, edamame, crackers and paçoca, all of which you can pick up at the Super Muffato supermarket in Foz do Iguaçu.

 3. Circuito Inferior (1.6 km)

 At 1.6 kilometers in length, this circuit is only slightly shorter than the Circuito Superior.
-The “inferior” part of the name just refers to the fact lies lower than the upper (superior) circuit.
+The “inferior” part of the name just refers to the fact that it's lower than the upper (superior) circuit.
 But don’t let the name fool you.
 In my opinion, the views from this circuit are much better than those from the upper one.
 You will actually be able to see the falls that you were standing on top of on the Circuito Superior.

 4. Devil’s Throat Iguazu